-While this type of unexplained crying is something you can only soothe your little one through, there are other times your 3 week old baby may be unsettled due to a known cause.
+Although this type of unexplained crying is something you can only soothe your little one through, there are other times your 3-week old baby might be unsettled due to a known cause.

-There are also some things you can do to make the most of the opportunities you do get to sleep.
-Here are some ideas to try: 6 Things To Do When You Need More Sleep.
+There are also some things you can do to make the most of the opportunities you have to sleep for at least three hours.

-Your 3 week old baby still spends most of his time feeding, sleeping … or crying!
-While your baby seems pretty demanding, you’ll soon see more interest in looking around this strange new world and the people who live in it.
-Faces continue to be his favourite thing to look at, so surprise him with some of the things faces can do:
+Although your baby seems pretty demanding, you’ll soon see him take more interest in looking around this strange new world and the people who live in it.
+Some complex shapes can be a great help as well.

 - Poke your tongue out and watch him try to mimic you

-- Show him your face upside down and watch as he tries to make sense of familiar features in unfamiliar places!
+- Show him your face upside down and watch as he tries to make sense of familiar features in unfamiliar places.

-At three weeks of age, he recognizes close family voices from life in the womb, though they are now much less muffled.
-Sing songs, tell him stories – if you did this during pregnancy, he will recognize the rhythm and pattern of familiar words.
+At three weeks of age, he recognizes close family voices from life in the womb, although they are now much less muffled.
+Sing songs and tell him stories.
+If you did this during pregnancy, he will recognize the rhythm and pattern of familiar words.

-Another way to promote language development, and also just give your baby context about your world, is by narrating your actions as you do them.
+Another way to promote language development, and also just to give your baby context about your world, is by narrating your actions as you do them.

-For example: “It’s time to change your diaper now.
+For example: ‘It’s time to change your diaper now.
 I’m lifting your legs.
-Now I’m wiping — is that cold?
+Now I’m wiping.
+Is that cold?
 You don’t like diaper changes, do you?
 Now I’m snapping your onesie.
-I’m picking you up now … that’s better.”
+I’m picking you up now … that’s better’.

-Your baby’s movements are still unorganized but have more control over his neck muscles.
+Your baby’s movements are still unorganized but he will have more control over his neck muscles.
 You might see him lifting his head for slightly longer periods during tummy time, when held against your chest, or upright against your shoulder.

-At three weeks old, he’s also slowly getting better at tracking objects as they move in front of him – mostly his own hands!
+At three weeks old, he’s also slowly getting better at tracking objects as they move in front of him – mostly his own hands.
 He makes equal movements with his hands and feet at this stage.

-After exceeding his birth weight, another possible change is he has fewer bowel movements than in the first few weeks.
+After exceeding his birth weight, another possible change is he has fewer bowel movements than in the first few days and weeks.
 The digestive system is maturing and your baby might only have two larger bowel movements a day.
 Some babies might only have one dirty diaper a day but most babies don’t.